GoogleCloudPlatform/datashare-toolkit/frontend/guide/README.md

   <img src="../../card.png" alt="Datashare" height="175"/>
 </p>

 This documentation provides details for using the Datashare user interface.
 If you have no yet deployed or configured the frontend interface, please see [Datashare UI](../README.md) for information on how to do so.
 The documentation is structured based on the navigation of the interface.
 On this page, we'll provide a breakdown of the <a href="./assets/nav_menu.png" target="_blank">navigation menu structure</a> to provide insight into what each page provides.
+Additionally, you'll see a 'Guide' link next to each section where we've created a usage guide.

 * [Batch](#batch)
     * [Datasets](#datasets)